MarceloCChaves/Pokedex/README.md

 # Pokedex
-A project created with Pokeapi with vanilla javascript
+A project created with Pokeapi using javascript